vxst/LAMB16/README.md

 ## Compare

-Compared to 4-bit and 8-bit AdamW, LAMB16 supports much larger batch sizes and can converge with fewer epochs because of its full 32-bit gradient precision.

 I was stupid and not aware of the existence of 4-bit/8-bit AdamW when developing LAMB16.
 They did some very interesting numerical analysis.
-Still, LAMB16 outperforms 4-bit/8-bit AdamW on large batch sizes due to LAMB16's per-layer adaptive trust ratio.
+Still, LAMB16 outperforms 4-bit/8-bit AdamW on large batch sizes due to LAMB16's per-layer adaptive trust ratio and its better moment resolution.

-Another advantage of LAMB16 over low-bit AdamW[3] is that low-bit AdamW uses a dynamic exponent mapping quantize strategy, which involves mapping and de-mapping values to INT4/INT8.
+Another advantage of LAMB16 over low-bit AdamW[3] is that 4-bit/8-bit AdamW uses a dynamic exponent mapping quantize strategy, which involves mapping and de-mapping values to INT4/INT8.
 It needs a lot more memory bandwidth compared to LAMB16, which uses float8<->float32 convert that can be done per-element without the requirement of mapping/dict-building.